spree/spree/guides/content/developer/tutorials/migration.markdown

 ##### Product prototypes

-The admin interface uses a system of ‘prototypes’ to speed up data entry, which seeds a product with a given set of option types and (empty) property values.
-It probably isn’t so useful when creating products programmatically, since the code will need to do the hard work of creating variants and setting properties anyway.
+The admin interface uses a system of 'prototypes' to speed up data entry, which seeds a product with a given set of option types and (empty) property values.
+It probably isn't so useful when creating products programmatically, since the code will need to do the hard work of creating variants and setting properties anyway.
 However, we mention it here for completeness.